Art & Design Technology

 Our bespoke Art Room inspires all children to step into the world of creativity, self-selecting materials from the resources around them and unleashing their individual creativity.

-Impact: High expectations are encouraged through pupils recording their learning in individual, high quality sketchbooks, demonstrating their progress over time.
-Each project culminates in a high-quality final outcome, which is presented and celebrated within the classroom, school environment and beyond - their art work is highly valued.
-Pupils are able to review their recorded learning and how their knowledge and skills build incrementally during weekly lessons and drop down days.
+High expectations are encouraged through pupils recording their learning in individual, high quality sketchbooks, demonstrating their progress over time.
+Each project culminates in a final outcome, which is presented and celebrated within the classroom, school environment and beyond, demonstrating that their art work is highly valued.
+Pupils are able to review their recorded learning and how their knowledge and skills build incrementally during weekly lessons and/or drop down days.
 Pupils’ enjoyment of learning is evident through their engagement in lessons and in their learning outcomes.
 Leaders review the impact of the curriculum formally through quality assurance activities, both within the school, Trust and externally.